AhwuIOT/Git_Class_Test/Git18.md

-git All things are difficult before they are easy.
+git All things are difficult before they are easy.YA YA YA